nandan9280/Transition-Fault-ATPG/README.md

-# 🧺asdf Transition Delay Fault ATPG on 16×16 Multiplier
+# 🧪 Transition Delay Fault ATPG on 16×16 Multiplier

 This repository presents a complete flow of **DFT scan insertion**, **transition delay fault ATPG**, and **simulation validation** for a 16×16 unsigned multiplier using **Synopsys DC Shell, TetraMAX, and VCS**.
 The project demonstrates how to achieve full transition fault coverage and waveform verification through industry-standard EDA tools.